ellemouton/website/cv/cv.typ

     I'm especially interested in agentic loops, building experiences, flows, and tools for both developers and non-developers, AI, and event-driven systems.
-    #v(7pt)
-    #text(style: "italic", fill: muted)[
-      Outside of work, you can find me in the mountains, looking for rocks to climb, photo hunting, practicing calisthenics, or spending time with friends.
-    ]
     #v(16pt)

     #main-h[Experience]